21 Genius Apartment Decor Ideas and Hacks for Renters

 Just because you rent doesn’t mean your apartment or house can’t feel like home.
 That ugly brown desk staring back at you from those vacant white walls?
 Yeah, it’s waiting for you to pull some tricks.

 Renter-friendly decorating is all about hacks and creative problem-solving.
 You’ll learn how to decorate without a drill with peel-and-stick wall décor, furniture placement tips, and storage ideas that double as décor.
-I’ve transformed cramped studios and cookie-cutter apartments into spaces that actually reflect my personality—all without picking up a drill or asking permission from my landlord.
+I’ve transformed cramped studios and cookie-cutter apartments into spaces that actually reflect my personality. all without picking up a drill or asking permission from my landlord (my socially awkward self is definitely thankful).

-These 21 ideas prove that temporary doesn’t mean boring.
+These ideas prove that temporary doesn’t mean boring.
 From disguising ugly countertops to creating gallery walls that won’t leave holes, every hack here is designed for real renters dealing with real constraints.
-Your space might be temporary, but the satisfaction of making it yours?
-That’s permanent.
+Here are 21 apartment decor ideas and hacks for renters!
+Let’s dive in.

 Command Hooks

 Best part?
 They peel right off clean without damaging your paint job.
-Additionally, you can utilize closet door organizers to maximize storage without damaging walls while keeping frequently used items reachable and organized.
+Additionally, you can utilize closet door organizers to maximize storage without damaging walls AND keep daily-use items reachable and organized.

 Removable Wallpaper

+And if you got some storage problems, floating shelf your way through them.
+These shelves are genuinely such lifesavers.
 Look for shelves that have removable adhesive strips or find shelves that attach to your wall using tension rods.
-I stuck some in my bathroom to display all my random baskets of toiletries.
+I used an adhesive one for my washroom for toiletries within easy grasp.

-Never underestimate the power of mirrors.
+Never underestimate the power of mirrors (or rather, strategic placement of them).
 Not only can placing a mirror across from your windows create the illusion of more windows, but mirrors can make any room look and feel bigger.
 Try hanging a mirror on the wall opposite of your windows to brighten up the space.

 Another trick?
 Corner mirrors.
-Not only do they tie a room together, but corner mirrors make it seem as if the wall continues when it actually doesn’t.
+They tie a room together, but corner mirrors make it seem as if the wall continues when it actually doesn’t.
 Hanging a large mirror on the wall behind your sofa or dresser is also a great way to create depth.

 Pro tip: Measure twice to ensure you have the correct amount.
-Trust me, once you peel that paper backing you’ll wish you had ordered more!
-When applying, start on one corner and work your way across slowly, smoothing out the contact paper as you go.
+Because once you start applying, there’s no going back.
+Also, start on one corner and work your way across slowly, smoothing out the contact paper as you go.

 I recommend using a card or flat object to smooth out any air bubbles.
-Don’t rush this step.
-Air bubbles are the number one problem when applying contact paper DIYs.
+And no speedrunning this (unless you want it to look like a Disney protagonist before makeover).

 Buy quality contact paper that will actually stick, especially if you’re using it in humid areas like the bathroom.
-I’ve had certain cheaper brand options peel right up within the first few days.
+I’ve had certain cheaper brand options that I won’t name (POV- that one teacher) peel right up within the first few days.

 Area Rugs